asiancancion/projects/Gale-Shapley and Halls Algorithm/README.md

 Gale-Shapley pairs priorities in boy-favored and girl-favored scenarios

 Halls finds a pairing so that every boy is matched to a girl but does not regard rogue pairingss

+Outputs results to .txt files except for Hall's as the process is too long.